christen-reinhart/24SU-COP-1000/Assignment-1-1/Pseudocode-1-2.md

 # start

-  # Prompt the user to enter a value
+# prompt user to enter a value
 # DISPLAY "Enter a value: "

-  # Read the user input
+# read user input
 # INPUT numValue

-  # Multiply the user input by 10
+# multiply the user input by 10
 # result = numValue * 10

-  # Output the result
+# Output result
 # DISPLAY "The result is: ", result

 # end